bisohns/imageQ/README.md

 All important production settings are in the `ImageQ.settings.production.py` file.<br />
 Settings should be inherited from `ImageQ.settings.common.py` for development or used as it is<br />
 All Celery async tasks are located in `tasks.py` of each app file in each app directory

+## Todo

+- Move keras prediction to API (separate django or flask app)
+- Setup GCP serving pipeline for API
+- Setup training pipeline to add a new class per mispredicted image from user
+- Make use of protobuff to speed up training
+- Optimize requests to beat 30 sec heroku timeout :sweat_smile:
+- Train ImageNet with more classes
+- Beautify ImageQ query page
+- Add upload image functionality
+- Receive top predictions from API and display in google-like format
+- Incorporate bootstrap locally?